emilychhun/challenge9readme/demo/DemoREADME.md

+<h1 align="center">README.md Generator Using Node.js  👋</h1>

   ## Description

-  🔍 This is a command-line application that runs with Node.js that dynamically generates a README.md
+  🔍 README.md Generator Using Node.js

   *The what, why, and how:*